Colorado Service + Inspections Hours // Open 7 Days A Week 5am-7pm

 In today’s construction and home building, there’s a significant discrepancy between what builders promise and what is actually delivered to their clients.
 What looks good on the outside, may be plagued with problems on the inside.

-• Many builders capitalize on the general lack of knowledge clients have about construction processes and materials.
+• Many builders and tradespeople capitalize on the general lack of knowledge clients have about construction processes and materials.
 This knowledge gap allows them to make substitutions with cheaper, lower-quality materials without the client knowing the difference.
 For example, opting for a lower-grade house wrap instead of a high-performance option like Delta Vent SA can have significant long-term repercussions on the durability and energy efficiency of the home, even though it saves cost in the immediate sense.

 • Most builders do not construct homes to the highest possible standards, such as Passive House or Net Zero.
 The reason isn’t always nefarious; it’s often due to a mixture of ignorance, time pressure, and cost considerations.
 However, the result is homes that are far less efficient and durable than they could be.
-Builders know even the most poorly-built homes will gernally not exhibit issues immediately but are far more likely to present significant problems after the warranty period expires, leaving homeowners to bear the brunt of repair costs.
+Builders know even the most poorly-built homes will generally not exhibit issues immediately but are far more likely to present significant problems after the warranty period expires, leaving homeowners to bear the brunt of repair costs.

 • The pressure to complete projects rapidly (many as fast as 3-6 months), often means there’s insufficient time dedicated to ensuring everything is done correctly.
 This rush can lead to homes with hidden defects, such as moisture intrusion or structural weaknesses, which may not be apparent until years later.